Xytabich/UNet/Examples/Notepad/README.md

 ### Problems:
 - Supports only PC keyboard at this moment.
 - New players on scene has no text on notepads.
-- VRC throws some exceptions when spawning prefabs, but no problems were found.
+- VRC throws some exceptions when spawning prefabs, but no bad situations were found.

 ### Co-autors
 TarotReaderFrog